Florida Commercial Lease Agreement

 Financial Specifics

-- Rent Amounts: The total rental cost that the tenant is obligated to pay.
+- Rent Amounts: The total rental cost that the tenant must pay

-- Payment Schedules: The timeline for when payments are due.
+- Payment Schedules: The timeline for when payments become due

-- Additional Costs: Any other expenses related to the property that the tenant may be responsible for.
+- Additional Costs: Any other expenses related to the property that the tenant may bear responsibility for

 Maintenance Responsibilities